SRON-Earth/Balsa/README.md

 	balsa_measure ground-truth-labels.balsa classifier-output-labels.balsa

-The utilily takes two sets of label files as input.
+The utility takes two sets of label files as input.
 The first file is the ground truth of a test set (which was not available to the classifier), the second file is the set of labels that the classifier assigned to the test set.
 The measurement utility calculates a number of common [performance metrics](#performancemetrics) for the trained model.

 <a name="balsafeatureimportance"></a>
 ### Measuring Feature Performance [(top)](#tableofcontents)

 In a classification problem, some features can carry more discriminatory information than others.
 It is often useful to know the relative importance of the features in a dataset.

 The balsa\_featureimportance tool can determine how sensitive a trained model is to each feature by measuring how much the predictive quality of the model degrades when the values of that feature are randomly shuffled between points.
 This can be done by invoking the tool with a model and a set of test point with known labels: